 - Work with other local land surveyors to promote the profession and improve working conditions for surveyors.

 At the October 2011 meeting the Central Valley Chapter voted to waive 2012 chapter dues for any members (or new members) who have become victims of the current economic downturn and are unemployed.
 Please fill out the Membership Application, enter "Unemployed" on Line 7 for the Name of Firm, Agency or College, submit your application, and your 2012 Dues are waived.

 What are the requirements for membership?

 Members do not have to be licensed surveyors.
 Everyone that works in the land surveying profession or related professions are encouraged to become members.
 This includes individuals working in title, real estate, construction, GIS, cartography and other related fields.

 Members are strongly encouraged to volunteer for additional responsibilities within the chapter.
-This includes serving as a chapter officer, a chapter representative, working on one of the chapter committees, or presenting a short workshop/seminar at a chapter meeting.
+This includes serving as a chapter officer, a chapter director, working on one of the chapter committees, or presenting a short workshop/seminar at a chapter meeting.